5.4 PVE Arms Warrior Guide

 Skeer’s Bloodsoaked Tailisman (Crit) is a very slight increase over CDR for single target damage only, but a large loss in any multi-target situation.

 Fusion-Fire Core (Cleave) at 3+ targets can be a large DPS increase over Amp.
 The DPS gain gets progressively higher with each additional target; but any time spent with only 1-2 targets will have a sharp negative impact.
 The fight must have near constant AoE uptime and is not useful for any kind of seldom burst AoE such as in most ToT encounters.
-It is not currently recommended unless you are spending 90% of the fight hitting 3+ targets.
+It is not currently recommended unless you are spending the majority of the fight hitting 3+ targets.

 Special thanks to: